Ragmthy/30DayMyDFIRChallenge/Day 03 Task - Elasticsearch Setup/DFIR Task 03.md

 1. Ensure all virtual machines have the same location selected as the Virtual Private Cloud
 2. To ensure secure connection to the virtual machine, its Public IP address, username and password are essential
 3. Ensure apt-get update and apt-get upgrade are always executed after the connection is established
-4. Recollect commands like 'nano', 'cd', or for file executions in the same directory
+4. Recollect commands like `nano`, `cd`, or for file executions in the same directory
-5. Command of 'systemctl' to ensure elasticsearch services are running
+5. Command of `systemctl` to ensure elasticsearch services are running

-Extra content to look up for [systemctl command service:](https://linuxhandbook.com/systemctl-commands/)
+Extra content to look up for [systemctl command service:](https://linuxhandbook.com/systemctl-commands/) </br>
-6. After whatever work is completed for the day within the connection to a remote server, enter exit and close the connection. </br>
+6. After whatever work is completed for the day within the connection to a remote server, enter `exit` and close the connection. </br>

 Repeat Step 2 as needed for the next installation